Michael Jackson: First child sexual abuse accusations and first marriage (1993–1995)

-In 1993, Jackson befriended 13-year-old Jordan Chandler through the boy's stepfather, whom he met after renting a vehicle from him.
-On July 8, 1993, Evan Chandler, Jordan's father and a Los Angeles dentist, was recorded threatening to "destroy" Jackson's career with a "carefully planned plot, with people in place ready to set it in motion" if Jackson did not meet his demands: "If I go through with this, I win big-time.
-There's no way I lose".
-On July 9, Jackson's investigator, Anthony Pellicano, met Jordan, who denied any abuse or inappropriate touching by Jackson.
-Evan Chandler's lawyer would later call Beverly Hills psychiatrist Dr. Mathis Abrams and present him with a hypothetical situation.
-In reply and without having met either Jordan Chandler or his parents, Abrams sent Rothman a two-page letter in which he states that "reasonable suspicion would exist that sexual abuse may have occurred".
-After receiving the letter from Dr. Abrams, Evan Chandler allegedly received a confession from his son Jordan, and demanded $20 million from Jackson on August 4, 1993, without going to law enforcement regarding the reports of the abuse that was claimed to have taken place, but Jackson refused.
-From August 9–13, 1993, Evan Chandler and his legal team made various counter-offers to secure a settlement from Jackson, escalating their financial demands after his refusal to pay the initial $20 million, with Evan later filing a civil suit in September demanding $30 million for alleged damages which were all denied by Jackson, prompting Chandler to go public with the claims of child molestation.
-Jackson's older sister La Toya accused him of being a pedophile; she later retracted this, saying she had been forced into it by her abusive husband.
+In the second half of 1993, Jackson faced controversy following allegations that he had sexually abused a 13‑year‑old boy, Jordan Chandler, whom he met that year.
+On July 8, Jordan's father, Evan Chandler, was recorded threatening to ruin Jackson's career with a "carefully planned plot".
+The following day, Jackson's investigator, Anthony Pellicano, met Jordan, who denied any abuse or inappropriate touching by Jackson.
+After a letter from psychiatrist Mathis Abrams stating that sexual abuse might have occurred, Chandler allegedly received a confession from his son and demanded $20 million from Jackson on August 4, 1993, which Jackson declined.
+From August 9–13, 1993, Evan Chandler and his legal team made various counteroffers to secure a settlement from Jackson, escalating their financial demands after his refusal to pay the initial $20 million.
+Evan later filed a lawsuit in September seeking $30 million for alleged damages.
+Jackson denied all of the claims and financial demands, prompting Chandler to go public with the allegations.